ecadlabs/taquito/docs/wallet_API.md

 Once the package is downloaded, you can install the wallet of your choice.
-The wallet API supports different kinds of wallets. _Beacon_, _Thanos_ and _TezBridge_ wallets are available to use at the moment.
+The wallet API supports different kinds of wallets. _Beacon_, _Temple_ and _TezBridge_ wallets are available to use at the moment.
 You can install one or multiple wallets according to your needs: